HansPalacios/VelveteenEnsemble/README.md

 # README

 # Velveteen Ensemble
-A music group that performs for weddings, corporate events, and can be booked for concerts, tours, and recording sessions.
+A company that books musicians across several cities for weddings, corporate events, and can be booked for concerts, tours, and recording sessions.

 The main focus of this site is to create a proffessional and modern representation of this company so people know what to expect when hiring them to perform at different venues.